If you own a rental property in Dallas, what can you do to prepare for a local emergency?

 Put Together an Action Plan

 The best way to approach any local Dallas emergency is to have an action plan.
-A lot of the owners we work with at Mynd Property Management are not in Dallas.
+A lot of the owners we work with at Mynd Property Management Dallas are not living in the city.
 They might not even be in Texas.
 So, we need to be prepared for out-of-state owners and investors who are desperate to keep in touch and follow up on how their property and their residents are faring during any emergency.

 Action plans can help you stay focused, organized, and prepared.
 Depending on the emergency, it will include any number of things.
 Maybe it means finding out who the government resources are at agencies that can help you.
 If you need to relocate a resident, you’ll want to know how to find the best options and where to go when you need help.